This post may contain affiliate links. Read our disclosure policy here.

 Holiday Gingerbread Cake

 - all-purpose flour: the flour of choice for this recipe.
 Swap for a 1:1 gluten-free all-purpose flour to make this recipe gluten-free.
-Or follow this recipe for a gluten-free gingerbread cake using oat flour.

 - baking soda & baking powder: the leavening agents that give this cake a lighter texture.

-- spices: the combination of cinnamon, ginger, cloves make up the classic gingerbread spices.
+- spices: the combination of cinnamon, ginger, and cloves make up the classic gingerbread spices.
 Some recipes use fresh ginger, but in this case, we are sticking to ground ginger.

 - salt: enhances the flavor of the other ingredients.